USRA-STI/gdt-fermi/docs/missions/fermi/gbm/tte.rst

 Making a lightcurve using TTE data is slightly more complicated than it is for the pre-binned data because the TTE is temporally unbinned.
 So first the data has to be binned, and then it can be displayed.
-Here, we want to bin unbinned data, so we choose from the :ref:`Binning Algorithms for Unbinned Data`.
-For this example, let's choose |bin_by_time|, which simply bins the TTE to the prescribed time resolution.
+Here, we want to bin unbinned data, so we choose from the
+:external:ref:`Binning Algorithms for Unbinned Data<binning_unbinned>`.
+For
+this example, let's choose |bin_by_time|, which simply bins the TTE to the prescribed time resolution.
 Then we can use our chosen binning algorithm to **convert** the TTE to a PHAII object